 In December, 2005, our 180 square foot alcove morphed into a lovely 1,200 square foot oasis for teenagers from grades six through twelve.
 Complete with computers reserved just for teens, we have one of a very few teen service desks in the entire state of Michigan.

-We visit our local middle and high schools to promote the Teen Area.
+We visit Oxford Middle and High schools to promote the Teen Area.
 We collaborate on programs with other community organizations like Parks & Recreation, and solicit donations from local businesses for our Teen Summer Reading Program.
 Then, we collect statistics to see what works and what doesn’t.